Does Home Insurance Cover Hail Damage?

 How Wind and Hail Deductibles Affect Your Payout

 In hail-prone states, many homeowners insurance policies include a separate wind/hail deductible that works differently from your standard deductible.
-Instead of a flat dollar amount, like $1,000, a wind/hail deductible is calculated as a percentage of your dwelling coverage limit, typically ranging from 1% to 5%.
+Instead of a flat dollar amount, like $1,000, a wind/hail deductible is calculated as a percentage of your dwelling coverage limit, often ranging from 1% to 5%.
 On a home insured for $300,000, a 2% wind/hail deductible means you pay $6,000 out of pocket before your insurer covers anything.

 Hail-prone states like Texas, Oklahoma, Kansas, Nebraska and Colorado commonly include wind/hail deductibles even outside hurricane season.
 If you live in one of these states, review your declarations page carefully to confirm whether a percentage-based deductible applies and how it is triggered.